HynKk1264/hynkk1264.github.io/README.md

 2. Navigate to the project directory: `cd lan-vuong-tourism`
 3. Open the `index.html` file in your preferred web browser.

+## Access the Website

+You can access the Lan Vuong Tourism Website online by visiting the following link: `https://hynkk1264.github.io/lan-vuong-tourism/`

 ## Features

 The Lan Vuong Tourism Website offers the following features: